-H.R.
-5861: The Agriculture Resilience Act Congresswoman Chellie Pingree Section-by-Section Summary TITLE I-ADDRESSING CLIMATE CHANGE AND AGRICULTURE Sec.
-101 - Goals Establishes a national goal for agriculture sector of net zero emissions by no later than 2040, and additional no later than 2040 goals of - - quadrupling the total federal funding for food and agriculture research and extension - restore at least half of lost soil carbon - maintain year-round cover on at least 75 percent of cropland acres - eliminate farmland and grassland conversion - establish advanced grazing management on 100 percent of grazing land - reduce GHG emissions related to the feeding of ruminants by at least 50 percent - increase crop-livestock integration by at least 100 percent over 2017 levels - convert at least two thirds of wet manure handling and storage to alternative management - implement energy audits on 100 percent of farms - triple on-farm renewable energy production, and - reduce food waste by at least 75 percent.
+AGRICULTURE RESILIENCE ACT 117th Congress Section-by-Section Summary TITLE I-NATIONAL GOAL Sec.
+101 - Goals Establishes national goal for agriculture sector of net zero emissions by no later than 2040, and additional goals to achieve by no later than 2040 of - - quadrupling the total federal funding for food and agriculture research and extension - expanding adoption of soil health practices sufficiently to reduce nitrous oxide emissions from agricultural soils by 75 percent - increasing soil carbon stocks by at least 0.4 percent annually on all agricultural lands - including cover crops or other continual living cover on at least 75 percent of cropland acres - encouraging conversion of 30 percent of current annual grain crop acres to perennial production systems - eliminating farmland and grassland conversion - establishing advanced grazing management on 100 percent of grazing land - reducing GHG emissions related to the feeding of ruminants by at least 50 percent - increasing crop-livestock integration by at least 300 percent over 2017 levels - converting at least two thirds of wet manure handling and storage to alternative management - implementing energy audits on 100 percent of farms - tripling on-farm renewable energy production, and - reducing food waste by at least 75 percent, and composting or otherwise diverting from landfills 90 percent of unavoidable food waste and byproducts.
 Each goal also includes an interim goal to reach by 2030.